bowang-lab/Transformer-GCN-QA/README.md

 ### Install with development requirements

-To run the test suite, you will need to install with
+To run the test suite, you will want to install with

 ```
 (transformer-gcn-qa) $ pip install -e .[dev]